-Error Analytics has been designed to provide customers with a deeper insight into the distribution of errors that are occurring on their website per colo.
-A colo (short for colocation, also referred to as PoP or Point of Presence) is a data center facility where Cloudflare runs its servers that make up our edge network.
-You can find a list of all of our colo’s here.
+Error Analytics has been designed to provide customers with a deeper insight into the distribution of errors that are occurring on their website per data center.
+A data center facility where Cloudflare runs its servers that make up our edge network.
+You can find a list of all of Cloudflare data centers here.

 HTTP status codes that we see in a response passing through our edge are displayed in analytics.
 These codes can be split into three groups: ‘edge network errors’, ‘origin errors’ and '52x errors'.

-Errors that originate from our edge servers -such as 502, 503, and 504 with 'Cloudflare-nginx'- are not reported as part of the error analytics.
+Errors that originate from our edge servers -such as 502, 503, and 504 with 'Cloudflare'- are not reported as part of the error analytics.
+However, errors such as 52x, can inform you about problems with your server.

 Edge Network errors